|

 telly was for the elite.
 Breakfast television programmes did not exist.
 We

-the telly closed down for the afternoon.
-It came back at 4pm, and closed down
+then the telly closed down for the afternoon.
+It came back at 4pm, and closed

 Today we